ScottyB/ac-js2/README.md

 # ac-js2

-An attempt at context sensitive auto-completion for Javascript in Emacs using Js2-mode's parser and Skewer-mode.
-Inspired by the work of others on projects such as Js2-mode, Skewer-mode and Js2-refactor I decided to add to the concept of Emacs as a Javascript IDE.
+An attempt at context sensitive auto-completion for Javascript in Emacs using js2-mode's parser and Skewer-mode.
+Inspired by the work of others on projects such as js2-mode, skewer-mode and js2-refactor I decided to add to the concept of Emacs as a Javascript IDE.

 Here is a screenshot of the auto completion in action using the